Oyster card: Zip cards

 On 7 January 2008, Transport for London unveiled the Zip card, an Oyster photocard to be used by young people aged 18 years or under who qualify for free bus and tram travel within the capital, with effect from 1 June 2008.
 To qualify, one must live in a London borough (and still be in full-time education if they are 18).
 Children outside London (and indeed the UK) may also apply for a Visitor version of the Zip card (which offers free bus and tram travel for under-16s, and half-rate fares for 16–18-year-olds) online, which they must collect from one of TfL's Travel Information Centres.
 From 1 September 2010 a fee of £10-15 (Dependent on age) has been charged for the card.

 Freedom Passes and 60+ Oyster Cards

 Freedom Passes are generally issued on what is in technical terms an Oyster card, though it does not bear that name.
 Freedom passes are free travel passes available to Greater London residents who are over a specified age (60 until March 2010, increasing in phases to 66 from March 2020) or with a disability specified in the Transport Act 2000; individual London boroughs have exceptional discretion to issue Freedom Passes to disabled people who do not meet the national statutory requirements (though they have to fund them).
-Travel is free at all times on the Tube, DLR, buses and Tramlink, and after 09:30 on most National Rail journeys entirely within the Greater London boundary.
-Holders cannot put any money or ticket products on a Freedom Pass; to travel outside these times, a separate Oyster card or other valid ticket is required.
+On weekdays, travel is free from 09:00 on the Tube, DLR, buses, Tramlink, and select National Rail services, and after 09:30 free travel is available on most National Rail journeys entirely within the London zones.
+On weekends and bank holidays, there are no time restrictions.
+Cards issued to people with a specified disability have no time restrictions.
+Holders cannot put any money or ticket products on a Freedom Pass; to travel outside these times, a separate Oyster card, ticket, or contactless payment card is required.